 WHO IS ELIGIBLE FOR RPP?

-All active-duty service members assigned to JBLM, married and single, who are in receipt of Basic Allowance for Housing, may participate in the program.
+All active-duty service members assigned to JBLM, married and single, who are in receipt of Basic Allowance for Housing, may apply for the program.

 HOW DO I ENROLL INTO THE PROGRAM?

-TO QUALIFY FOR RPP: You must bring your orders assigning you to JBLM, ERB/ORB/SURF and your latest end-of-month LES into the HSO.
+TO QUALIFY FOR RPP: You must submit a copy of your orders assigning you to JBLM (if within 30 days of arrival), a current copy of your ERB/ORB/SURF and your most recent end-of-month LES.

 Questions pertaining to the RPP may be directed to the Housing Services Office at 253-967-3581.

 WHAT PROPERTIES ARE PARTICIPATING IN THE PROGRAM?

 To obtain an updated list of participating properties, click HERE.